-

 FHA backed home mortgage loans ALWAYS REQUIRE both a well and septic test.
 Furthermore, the well and septic system must meet certain conditions.
 For example:

-VA homes loans generally do NOT require a septic system test, unless as noted under the conventional guidelines, a system problem is noted.
+VA homes loans do NOT require a septic system test, unless as noted under the conventional guidelines, a system problem is noted.

 USDA Rural Housing Loans follow FHA loan guidelines